Let’s face it: driving qualified leads using pay per click (PPC) advertising is a great way to generate more leads.

 You also need to decide whether to set up a new mobile PPC campaign or to optimize your existing campaigns for mobile platforms.

 However, be aware that there are restrictions for mobile PPC that you won’t find with desktop PPC.
-These Google AdWords hacks improve search query results on more frequently used devices.
+These Google Ads hacks improve search query results on more frequently used devices.

-Consider these factors, when setting up a mobile Google AdWords campaign:
+Consider these factors, when setting up a mobile Google Ads campaign:

-ii).
-Segmentation: Jason Wells recommends that you separate your desktop PPC online ad campaigns from your mobile campaigns.
-Ideally, you should segment based on device.
-Your campaigns may not see significant differences in conversion rates, but that type of data is exactly what you’re after, when running any PPC ad campaign.
+- Segmentation: Jason Wells recommends that you separate your desktop PPC online ad campaigns from your mobile campaigns.
+Ideally, you should segment based on the device.
+Your campaigns may not see significant differences in conversion rates, but that type of data is exactly what you’re after when running any PPC ad campaign.

 You’re not going to see good results if you adopt a “one-size-fits-all” landing page mindset.
 Optimize your landing pages, so that users can quickly find the information that they need or the action that you want them to take next.